 No. The Results Map process for communications and change planning is included in the curriculum, but the Institute material is 90% new material.

 What makes this program different?

-The Institute for Strategic Communications & Change is quite unique.
+The Strategic Communications & Change program is quite unique.
 In fact, based on our research, it is the only program of its kind in the world that offers a leadership-level program that specifically explores strategic communications, change management, and the intersection between those areas – change communications.

 How does the program differ from what’s offered at the Canada School of Public Service?

-The University of Ottawa Institute was developed in part as a result of consultation with the Canada School of Public Service.
-The University’s continuing education program has consulted with the Canada School in an effort to design complementary programs that do not overlap with the School’s programming.
+The program was developed in part as a result of consultation with the Canada School of Public Service.
+The University’s Professional Development cohort program has consulted with the Canada School in an effort to design complementary programs that do not overlap with the School’s programming.

 The Canada School features some introductory courses in change management with a focus on webinars but has no equivalent in-depth leadership program that explores strategic communications and change management.

 How is this program different than the Prosci Certification?